Paplepel/laravel-movies/README.md

 2) Users should be logged in to complete a booking, but can view and select whilst unauthenticated.
 (Complete)
 3) Users should be given a unique booking reference number to use as a redemption method.
 (No need to mail it, displaying it will be fine.)
-(Pending)
+(Complete)
 4) Users should be able to view their booking specifics after having booked.(Complete)
 5) Users should be able to cancel a booking up until one hour before the show starts.
-(Pending)
+(Complete)
 6) Cinema theaters have a maximum number of 30 seats.
 & When booking, a user only needs to choose a cinema, a film, a show time, and the number of tickets.
 (Use whichever display method and process / flow you like best,